joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-02-19-pick-a-circle.md

 Each point on the circle represents a pair (the point itself, and the point across from it on the same circle).
 The number of such pairs is proportional to the annulus of area $(2\pi r)\text{d}r$ about the center.

-Since we're just counting phase space, we can sum over all such centers and radii:
+Since we're just counting coordinate space, we can sum over all such centers and radii:

 $$ P(\text{interior circle}) \propto \int dr\, 2\pi r(1-2r)^2. $$